 SELE (Selectin E) is a Protein Coding gene.
-Diseases associated with SELE include Atherosclerosis and Rheumatoid Vasculitis.
+Diseases associated with SELE include Leukocyte Adhesion Deficiency, Type I and Rheumatoid Vasculitis.
 Among its related pathways are Cell surface interactions at the vascular wall and Cell adhesion_Cell-matrix glycoconjugates.
 Gene Ontology (GO) annotations related to this gene include transmembrane signaling receptor activity and phospholipase binding.
 An important paralog of this gene is SELP.

 UniProtKB/Swiss-Prot Summary for SELE Gene

 Cell-surface glycoprotein having a role in immunoadhesion.
-Mediates in the adhesion of blood neutrophils in cytokine-activated endothelium through interaction with PSGL1/SELPLG.
+Mediates in the adhesion of blood neutrophils in cytokine-activated endothelium through interaction with SELPLG/PSGL1.
 May have a role in capillary morphogenesis.

 Cell adhesion molecules (CAMs) are a large family of transmembrane proteins that are involved in the binding of a cell to another cell or to the extracellular matrix.
 They have roles in cell proliferation, differentiation, motility, trafficking, apoptosis and tissue architecture.